adobecom/events-milo/events/features/timing-framework/README.md

 - **Cross-context**: Works across different windows, tabs, and iframes
 - **State Management**: Centralized state management for plugins

-#### Tab Isolation
+#### Tab Isolation and Unification
-The framework implements tab isolation to prevent cross-tab interference:
+The framework implements a sophisticated tab management system that provides both isolation and unification:

+**Tab Isolation (Cross-Tab)**
-- Each tab instance generates a unique UUID on initialization
+- Each browser tab generates a unique UUID stored in sessionStorage
 - All BroadcastChannel messages include the sender's tab ID
 - Messages are only processed if they originate from the same tab
 - This prevents schedule transitions in one tab from affecting others

+**Tab Unification (Within Tab)**
+- Multiple chrono-boxes on the same page share the same tabId via sessionStorage
+- All plugin stores within a tab are unified and communicate via BroadcastChannel
+- This ensures consistent state across all chrono-boxes on the same page

+**Implementation Details**
+- TabId is generated once per page session and stored in `sessionStorage.getItem('chrono-box-tab-id')`
+- Plugins automatically retrieve the tabId via `getCurrentTabId()` API (reads from sessionStorage)
+- Worker receives the tabId from the chrono-box and stores it in `this.tabId` for message filtering
+- The self-supplied approach eliminates the need for manual tabId parameter passing
+- Both worker and plugins use the same tabId source (sessionStorage for plugins, this.tabId for worker)

 Example message format:
 ```javascript